-We also have Mr Crozer who comes in on a weekly basis to teach some Year 6 children guitar.
+We also have Mr Crozer who comes in on a weekly basis to teach some Year 5 and Year 6 children guitar.
 These are weekly paid lessons and they enjoy showing off their skills in assemblies.

 Last year, we joined in with Young Voices for the first time.
 This was a concert at the O2 in which over 8000 children sang to a large audience in an evening concert.
 It was an amazing experience and we are very lucky to say it will be happening again this academic year.
 We practice in a weekly singing club in which children are committed to learning the many songs.
 We can’t wait for this to happen again!